In this section

 Excessive weed growth in Christmas trees reduces tree vigor, increases vertebrate pests, and can reduce the quality of the product if plant debris is lodged among branches.
 However, completely eliminating all vegetation increases runoff, soil erosion, and soil compaction and can diminish tree quality if branches get muddy during harvest.
 Consequently, vegetation management in Christmas trees requires a balanced approach.
 Realizing that the goal is to produce quality trees while maintaining long-term site quality and managing—not just controlling—weeds.

 Managing weedy vegetation Successful vegetation management in Christmas trees requires a comprehensive approach whereby a combination of weed control practices are used and alternated over several years.
 Developing these strategies requires knowledge of each weed and control practice.
 Identify weeds and gather information about the effectiveness of each weed control practice.
 Consider costs, and select herbicide combinations that can be applied together or in split applications that control the weeds in the crop without damage to trees.
-Note the action of each herbicide (how the chemical works in the plant), then tank mix and alternate use of these products to reduce the chance of developing resistant species or biotypes.
+Note the action of each herbicide (how the chemical works in the plant), then tank mix and alternate use of these products to reduce the chance of developing resistant weeds.
 Often a combination of mechanical or herbicidal treatments, and sometimes hand removal or spot treatment with herbicide sprays or wipers, will provide the most effective year-round control.

 Being a good neighbor Often, Christmas trees are grown with an assortment of other crops and nearby land uses ranging from apples to zucchini to organic farms to schools.
 It is important to be mindful of what is growing or happening near the farm.
 Wine grapes are sensitive to phenoxy herbicides (like 2,4-D and Garlon), especially during bloom and fruit set (March to June).
 Use the amine formulation, and remember that drift is illegal.
 Christmas trees have their own sensitivities, especially at bud break when new growth emerges.